JamesonThai/wildfire/README.md

 ## Graphs
   -- IN Progress --
 ### U.S.A.
-County Fries
+County Fires
+  These graphs look at the number of reported county fires from 1992 to 2015.

   ![](readme_imgs/counties_fires.gif)
    - This animated graph displays the number of reported county fires from 1992 to 2015 by year.
+The information is broken down by state and further broken down by the counties for every year.

   ![](readme_imgs/second_analysis.png)
    - This second graphs displays the total number of reported county fires from 1992 to 2015.

 ### U.S.A.
 Wildfires by State

   ![](readme_imgs/wildfires_all.png)
+    - From 1992 to 2015, California has the highest number of reported wildfires followed by Georgia and Texas.
+This includes both causes known and unknown.

 ### Statistical Causes of Fires
   ![](readme_imgs/5th_analysis.png)
+    - A colorful chart however it is pretty interesting to look up the makeup of reported fires causes by year.
+Each color scheme represents the statistical cause and all of these are stacked up to represent the total number of reported fires with a statistical cause.

 ### Acres burned
   ![](readme_imgs/acres_burned.gif)
+    - Another animated chart however it visualizes how many acres were burned per year by each statistical cause.
+As the graph constantly shifts, so does the number of acres by each fire.

 ### Correlations between predicted variables
   ![](readme_imgs/correlations.png)
-    - Correlations between predicted variables
+    - Correlations between prediction variables, this information is used for the random forest tree.

+### Feature Importance
+  - In Progress => Grabbing images...

 ## Conclusion
   We can predict wildfires with around 60% accuracy across the 13 statistical causes.
 If we reduce the number of classification categories to natural, human, and other causes we can achieve around 81% accuracy!
 Ultimately fires in the United States are having an upward trend and are seemily becoming more frequent in states like California, North Carolina, and Arizona.